sean-clayton/two-swords/chapters/gresha.typ

 #huge-title[= The Continent of Gresha <continent-of-gresha>]

-Gresha (IPA: [griʃa]) is the assumed setting of #emph(title).
-It is a huge continental land-mass that sits in what is called the southern hemisphere on Earth.
+Gresha (IPA: [griʃa]) is the included setting of #emph(title).
+It is a huge continental land-mass that sits in what we would consider the southern hemisphere on Earth.
 The year begins and ends in the hot months, with the cold months in the middle.
-The dry and hot regions like are in the North of Gresha, and the cold and frigid regions are to the South.
+The dry and hot regions are in the North of Gresha, and the cold and frigid regions are to the South.

 #large-title[#heading(level: 2, outlined: false)[Some Assumptions]]